Cloudouble/xdr/README.md

 ### ```XDR.deserialize(bytes, typedef, arrayLength, arrayMode='fixed', raw=false)```

-Deserialize a given byte array (as a `Uint8Array` instance) into a return JavaScript value, using the given the type definition class `typedef` as the type.
+Deserialize a given byte array (as a `Uint8Array` instance) into a return JavaScript value, using the given the type definition class `typeDef` as the type.

 The deserialize the bytes as an array of instance of the given type, the optional `arrayLength` and `arrayMode` arguments are used.
 Specify the maximum length of the array if `arrayMode` is 'fixed', or the maximum allowable length of the array if `arrayMode` is 'variable'.
 If omitted, the deserialization is done assuming the given bytes describe a single instance of the type.
-The the native types `XDR.types.opaque` and `XDR.types.string`, these two arguments described the mode and length of the byte array or string.
+The native types `XDR.types.opaque` and `XDR.types.string`, these two arguments describe the mode and length of the byte array or string.

 For example: